PavanRangani/docs/docs/prd/family/families.md

 - For Families in which login user has no role, hover effect is not shown.
 - Vertmore actions of row:
   - Edit & Delete
+  - Move to Lead (Only for families under Team member)

 - Only user having `Admin` role can browse details of all family (Regardless of user has any role in that family or not)